-If you are planning on participating in a specific sport while at Turpin Meadow Ranch, you are welcome to bring your own gear.
-We do rent gear by the half or full day for most winter sports available at the ranch, or we are happy to recommend a local rental company.
-When you’re coming to Turpin Meadow Ranch for White Season adventures, our trails are included for overnight guests.
+If you are planning on participating in a specific sport while at visiting us, you are welcome to bring your own gear.
+We do rent gear by the half or full day for most winter sports available at the ranch.
+Our guided snowmobile trips included the gear you’ll need, like helmet, visors and other winter gear you’d need.
+When you’re coming to the ranch for cold-weather adventures, our trails are included for overnight guests.
 Day passes can also be purchased.

 Did we miss any gear you find valuable while at the ranch?
 If so, please let us know.
 We’re looking forward to seeing you here for your idyllic winter adventure.